weasley001/interpretableFS/README.md

 ===============
 python ./src/frb.py -f ./data/iris.data.csv -k 3

-note: the input file MUST have one column named 'CLASS' with data labels and features column names
+note: the input file MUST have header row with one column named 'CLASS' for data labels and features name column